jshodd/blog/content/home/work_experience.md

 +++

 ### IT Intern at Treloar and Heisel [Aug.
 2016 - Current] ###
+- Performed a Risk assessment and a basic penetration test
 - Wrote Visual Basic scripts to manipulate Excel files
 - Wrote Python scripts to extract data from pdf files